 As well as the above, there are more things to consider when choosing between renting out a furnished or unfurnished property.

-You’ll need to make sure your property and its contents are fire safe and comply with regulations.
-If you’re using a letting agent, they’ll usually direct you on how to fulfill these safety standards.
+You'll need to ensure your property and its contents are fire safe and comply with regulations.
+If you're using a letting agent, they'll usually direct you on how to fulfil these safety standards.

-You’ll be advised to carry out a portable appliance test, which is designed to make sure your electrical goods, such as kettles and toasters, are working properly.
+You must also carry out portable appliance tests (PAT) designed to ensure your electrical goods, such as kettles and toasters, are working correctly.
 Your furniture and fittings should also be at the correct levels of fire resistance and have labels that display their fire-safe credentials.

-You may be eligible for council tax exemptions if your property is unoccupied, however the types of exemptions you’re eligible for depend on whether your property is furnished or unfurnished.
+You may be eligible for council tax exemptions if your property is unoccupied.
+However, the types of exemptions you're eligible for will depend on whether your property is furnished or unfurnished.

 If unfurnished, you may receive up to a 100% discount under the Class C exemption, while furnished properties may receive up to a 50% discount on council tax if unoccupied.
 The stipulations for this and the exemption amount you receive will depend on your council, so it's worth asking some questions first.

-Insurance isn’t a legal requirement.
-However, it helps when things don’t go to plan.
-Footing the bill for replacing damaged items can become costly, especially if you experience several breakages over a short period of time.
-By taking out Landlords Insurance Cover, you can let your property with that added peace of mind if items are accidentally damaged by your tenants,.
+Insurance isn't a legal requirement.
+However, it helps when things don't go to plan.
+Footing the bill for replacing damaged items can become costly, especially if you experience several breakages over a short period.
+By taking out Landlords Insurance Cover, you can let your property with that added peace of mind if your tenants accidentally damage items.

 Whether you're leaning towards leaving your property unfurnished or you want to enjoy an increased rental income achieved by letting a furnished property, there is much to consider before you go ahead.
 Using our guide to weigh up the pros and cons is a great starting point.